Hansmu/nodejs/README.md

 Middleware - code that sits between two layers of software.
 In the case of Express, sitting between the request and the response.

+Router can be used to nest routes.

+To connect to a DB, first find a driver for your specific database.